bayfrontmedia/bones/_docs/libraries/cli.md

 This file is loaded immediately after the `bones.init` event.
 The `app.cli` event is fired immediately after the Climate library is added to the container.

-**NOTE:** When running from the command line, the `bones.shutdown` event will not be executed unless called in the `/resources/cli.php` file.

 Command line functionality includes:

 - Create new controller